 The flag of Vietnam has always been the national pride of many Vietnamese.
-It had been changed many times through the course of history, especially during the Vietnam War.
+It has been changed many times throughout history, especially during the Vietnam War.
 Each has its own special meaning.
 If you are interested in Vietnam’s flag, this article will help you understand more about the history and meaning of Vietnam’s flag.

-Throughout feudal dynasties in history, the flag of Vietnam had changed many times and disappeared for sometimes when the country was under colonization.
-Until 1940, the red flag with a central yellow star first appeared in some local revolutions against the French colonial government in the South of Vietnam.
-It became the flag of the Viet Minh forces that was established by the leader Ho Chi Minh in 1941 to support the locals in the war against the French.
+Throughout feudal dynasties in history, the flag of Vietnam had changed many times and disappeared for some time when the country was under colonization.
+In 1940, the red flag with a central yellow star first appeared in some local revolutions against the French colonial government in the South of Vietnam.
+It became the flag of the Viet Minh forces that the leader Ho Chi Minh established in 1941 to support the locals in the war against the French.

 Flag of the Republic of Vietnam

 This flag was adopted from 1960 to 1975 by the National Liberation Forces of Southern Vietnam

 This is the banner of the National Liberation Forces of Southern Vietnam.
 The forces established a new government, the Provisional Revolutionary Government of the Republic of South Vietnam, in Southern Vietnam as opposed to the Republic of Vietnam.
 This flag was adopted from 1960 to 1975, derived from the red flag and the central yellow star of the independent government in the north.
 The red part stands for an independent part of Vietnam; the blue symbolizes the hope for peace and independence for the people in the south of Vietnam at that time.